ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 ## Measuring Scalability
-For purposes of this article scaling measurements will be limited to running the "Will-it-scale" system call microbenchmark suite on FreeBSD 11, FreeBSD 12 and Ubuntu 18 (Linux-4.15.1) on two systems a dual socket EPYC 7601 (2x32 cores @2.2Ghz) and a dual socket Intel Xeon 6130 (2x16 cores @2.1Ghz).
+For purposes of this article scaling measurements will be limited to running the "Will-it-scale" system call microbenchmark suite [Blanchard, 2013] on FreeBSD 11, FreeBSD 12 and Ubuntu 18 (Linux-4.15.1) on two systems a dual socket EPYC 7601 (2x32 cores @2.2Ghz) and a dual socket Intel Xeon 6130 (2x16 cores @2.1Ghz).
 The two cannot be directly compared as the EPYC 7601 is a top bin processor retailing for 130% more than